 More details will come soon.

 We were pleased to invite young researchers to participate in and present their research at the 9th MindBrainBody (MBB) Symposium 2022.
-The event will take place from March 16-18, 2022 in hybrid mode (in person and virtual) during International Brain Awareness Week 2022.
+The event took place from March 16-18, 2022 only virtual during International Brain Awareness Week 2022.

 Olaf Blanke (Laboratory of Cognitive Neuroscience Brain-Mind Institute Center for Neuroprosthetics EPFL, Geneva/Switzerland)